wsowens/GameOfGenes/README.md

-# GameOfLife
+# Game of Genes
-An implementation of Conway's game of life in C++, with some extra fun features.
+An implementation of Conway's game of life in C++ (and SDL), with some fun extra features.